-Description Detached one and a half storey farmhouse.
-Accommodation GROUND FLOOR: Entrance vestibule, hall, living room, kitchen, bedroom, bathroom with W.C., pantry.
-FIRST FLOOR: Landing, two bedrooms, boxroom/store.
-Gross internal floor area (m2) 112m2 approximately.
-Neighbourhood and location The property is located within a rural area.
-A range of facilities can be obtained in the nearby small town of Dufftown.
-A wider range of facilities can be obtained within the towns of Huntly, Keith or Elgin which are all within easy commuting distance.
-There are some other residential properties within the vicinity.
-The property is generally surrounded by open countryside.
-Age 120 + years.
-Weather Mainly dry following a mixed spell.
+Description The property is a substantial and extended three storey detached farmhouse.
+Accommodation Ground floor: Entrance Hallway, Lounge, Sitting Room, Rear Passage, Kitchen and Utility Room.
+First Floor: Landing, Boiler Room, Shower Room, Five Bedrooms and Bathroom.
+Second floor: Landing, Bedroom and two Stores.
+Gross internal floor area (m2) 328sqm or thereby.
+Neighbourhood and location The property is located in a rural area near the town of Jedburgh.
+The property is surrounded by open countryside, woodland and farmland.
+A wide range of facilities can be obtained in the town of Jedburgh within reasonable commuting time.
+Age Around 175 years old.
+Weather It was sunny and dry, following generally similar conditions.
 Chimney stacks Visually inspected with the aid of binoculars where appropriate.
-Chimney stacks are of stone construction, externally pointed.
-Flashings at the base of the chimneys are formed in cement.
+The chimney stacks are of stone and brick construction, having a pointed finish.
+There are metal and cement flashings at the base of the chimneys.

 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
 Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.

-Roofing including roof space If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-The roof is pitched and clad in natural slate.
-The ridge is formed in tile.
-Valleys and hips are formed in lead.
-There is no access to roof timbers over the original part of the property or the front projection.
-There is access to the roof space over the bathroom via a ceiling hatch.
-This roof space was not entered due to the limited size of the space.
-This space has been inspected from the hatch only.
-This roof is of timber construction with timber sarking boards.
+If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
+The roof is of a pitched design, overlaid with natural slates.
+The ridges and hips are formed in metal, the valleys are lined with metal materials and there are skew stones with cement fillet flashings and there is a flat lead roof covering over the dormer window projection.
+Access to the main roof space is available via a ceiling hatch in the second floor landing.
+The roof is of timber construction, with timber sarking.
+Access to the main roof space over the side parts of the building is available via ceiling hatches in the first floor bedroom and store room.
+The roof is of timber construction, with timber sarking.
 Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
-The gutters are of a cast iron, half round design with cast iron round downpipes.
+There are half round UPVC, cast iron and metal gutters in place, which connect to round UPVC and cast iron downpipes.
 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The walls are of solid stone construction, externally pointed.
-There is provision for sub-floor ventilation via vents at ground level.
-The shower room extension is of solid concrete block construction externally rendered.
+The property is of traditional stone construction with pointed and rendered finishes.
 Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-Windows are of a double glazed, uPVC type.
-The front door is of a timber framed and panel type.
-The rear door is of a double glazed, uPVC type.
-The soffits and fascia boards around dormer windows are formed in uPVC materials.
-External decorations Visually inspected.
-The gutters and downpipes have a painted finish.
-The front door is finished in a natural wood stain.
+Windows: A mixture of single and double glazed timber framed window units are installed.